AnaisCaire/42_push_swap/README.md

 here is some reference for my project: https://medium.com/@dansylvain84/my-implementation-of-the-42-push-swap-project-2706fd8c2e9f

+So this is the first project of 42 where you acctually need to sit down and figure out what you want to do.
+I am some diagrams and documentation to feel less lost. so here is the general pipeline of my project:

+for the more difficult parts, i am some seperate diagrams to better understand them.

+mettre diagram pipeline.

 Now, the real push_swap algo (for 5 nbs and +). first of all, its recommended and alot easier to work with the index of each value and not the value itself.